Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/README.md

 Please consider citing the handbook when using the content.
 To cite the book, we recommend that you either refer to

-* https://book.fosteropenscience.eu/, which is the most friendly way to read the book (also available as [PDF](https://legacy.gitbook.com/download/pdf/book/open-science-training-handbook/book), [ePub](https://legacy.gitbook.com/download/epub/book/open-science-training-handbook/book) and [Mobi](https://legacy.gitbook.com/download/mobi/book/open-science-training-handbook/book)), to comment and to suggest changes, _or_
+* https://book.fosteropenscience.eu/, which is the most friendly way to read the book (also available as [PDF](https://book.fosteropenscience.eu/en/book.epub)and [ePub](https://book.fosteropenscience.eu/en/book.pdf)), to comment and to suggest changes, _or_

 * https://doi.org/10.5281/zenodo.1212496, which is a citable DOI refering to a (hardly comprehensible) archived dump of the book.

+* If you are looking for other languages or formats you can go to the FOSTER portal, where we linked everything on [this page](https://www.fosteropenscience.eu/node/2437).

 ## The Authors and the Book Sprint facilitators